iobis/obis-website/about/nodes.md

 # Explore the OBIS Nodes

-You can use the ROBIS Regional and OBIS Thematic Nodes lists below or scroll down to our interactive map.
+You can use the Regional and OBIS Thematic Nodes lists below or scroll down to our interactive map.

 ## OBIS Regional Nodes